 "Christopher Milne was a shy boy and did not like the attention that he received from the public because of his father's success with the Pooh books.
 In 1974, Milne decided to publish the first of three autobiographical books.
 The Enchanted Places gave an account of his childhood and of the problems that he had encountered because of the Pooh books.

 So you think you know Winnie-the-Pooh, and Tigger too?
-Here are ten facts you probably don't know about the real Christopher Robin, his father A. A. Milne and Pooh himself to celebrate new the film and the book it's based on, Goodbye Christopher Robin.
+Here are ten facts you probably don't know about the real Christopher Robin, his father A. A. Milne and Pooh himself to celebrate the release of the film and the book it's based on, Goodbye Christopher Robin.

 Sign up to the Pan Macmillan newsletter for great extra content and free extracts.